evgenyneu/evgenii.com/resume/index.md

 ## Objective

-Seeking a part-time position as an iOS or Android programmer.
+Looking for part-time/freelance work as an iOS or Android programmer.